mantidproject/mantid/docs/source/release/v3.14.0/indirect_inelastic.rst

   tries to be made to generate a scattering point.
 - In the Calculate Monte Carlo Absorption Tab, all of the options in the Monte Carlo section are now read from an instrument parameter files once a file has been loaded.
+- The option to choose which spectrum to Plot Spectrum for is now available in the ContainerSubtraction Tab and ApplyAbsorptionCorrections Tab.

 Data Reduction Interface